Aerial Armor utilizes the best drone detection equipment in the industry to ensure your airspace stays protected from unwanted drone intrusions.

 The AeroScope Mobile Unit detects UAVs and drones flying within a particular surveillance area.
 The mobile AeroScope Unit can detect drones up to 3 miles from the unit.

 At just under 20 lbs, this unit is perfect for tracking down drones and their pilots who have violated your airspace but flown outside the range of your stationary antennas.
+This piece of kit is essential anti drone equipment.

 Watch our video! >>>